vjcitn/BioconductorAnnotationPipeline/README.md

 instance as `ubuntu`.
 Downloading the data and generating the annotation packages will take up over 100GB of disk space on the instance.
 Be sure to have this amount of space otherwise the process will fail.
-It never hurts to do a pull of the repo to be sure everything is up to date before running pipeline.
+It never hurts to do a pull of the repo to be sure everything is up to date before running the pipeline.

 ```sh
 git pull
 ```

-**TODO:** Decide a minimum amount of required space for the scripts to run.
+**TODO:** Decide on a minimum amount of required space for the scripts to run.

 The clean up step should have been performed at the end of the pipeline during the last release, but if it was not here are a couple ways to potentially clean up the instance:

-* Remove old dbs from the `db/` directory and only save the `metadata.sqlite` file (under version control in case it gets deleted). **Do not remove any files from `db/` once the parsing has started.** Products sent there are either needed in a subsequent step or may be the final product.
+* Remove old files from the `db/` directory and only save the `metadata.sqlite` file (under version control in case it gets deleted). **Do not remove any files from `db/` once the parsing has started.** Products sent there are either needed in a subsequent step or may be the final product.